xethrus-org/Phisher-Man/EMAIL_IMPLEMENTATION.md

 - The tracking token for that email
 - Timestamp of when it was sent

+The `tracked_links` table stores:
+- The original URL before replacement
+- Link index (for multiple links in one email)
+- Reference to which sent_email it belongs to

 The `interactions` table records:
 - Email opens (when tracking pixel loads)
-- Link clicks (if you use tracking links)
+- Link clicks (when tracking URL is clicked)
 - Timestamp of each interaction
+- Metadata (like which link was clicked)

 ## Testing